Hesperian Health Guides

 Alcohol-based hand rub: Mix 2 parts isopropyl or rubbing alcohol (99% alcohol) with 1 part water, aloe vera gel (from the inside of the leaves), or glycerol.

-Bleach-based hand wash: Mix 9 parts water to 1 part 2.6% household bleach, or 18 parts water to 1 part 5% bleach.
-Rinse with water after using because this may hurt your skin.
+Bleach-based hand wash: Mix 34 parts water to 1 part 3.5% household bleach (3 teaspoons of bleach in ½ liter of water), or 52 parts water to 1 part 5.25% bleach (2 teaspoons of bleach in ½ liter of water).
+Try not to use this very often and rinse with water after using because this may hurt your skin.

 How to make soap